-As you read on, you’ll see Ypsilanti offers boutique and vintage shopping as well as delicious food and craft beverages.
-You can click here for even more ideas on where to eat or things to do in Ypsilanti, but here are my suggestions of where to spend a day in Ypsilanti, Michigan.
+As you read on, you’ll see Ypsilanti offers boutique and vintage shopping as well as mouthwatering food and craft beverages.
+You can click here for even more ideas for where to eat or things to do in Ypsilanti, but here are my suggestions of where to spend a day in Ypsilanti, Michigan.

-Anchored by East Cross Street, Ypsilanti’s historic Depot Town is a shopping and dining district first established in the mid-1800s.
-In addition to a couple of the places to eat and drink on this list, today you’ll find local shops selling antiques, vintage clothes, and hand-crafted gifts among other items.
-The neighborhood also hosts a number of festivals.
-Most notably, those events include the Michigan Brewers Guild Summer Beer Festival and Michigan ElvisFest — both of which take place in July.
+Anchored by East Cross Street, Ypsilanti’s historic Depot Town is a shopping and dining district that was first established in the mid-1800s.
+In addition to places to eat and drink, you’ll find local shops selling antiques, vintage clothes, and hand-crafted gifts among other items.

 Brick & Mortar Modern General Store